Let me take a wild guess…

-If you’re using an acoustic bass, you could control the air that comes in between the pick-up and your amplifier.
+If you’re using an acoustic bass, you could control the air that comes between the pick-up and your amplifier.

 The Swell patches are useful for creating realistic strums of major and minor chords for each of your sounds.
 You could even play entire custom chords or every single note.